JoaoCoquim/cinepulse-app/README.md

 To use the application:

+1. Clone the repository: `git clone <repo-url>`
+2. Navigate to the project directory: `cd cinepulse-app`
+3. Open `index.html` in your browser to view the application.
-1. Type a movie name in the search bar.
+4. Type a movie name in the search bar.
-2. View real-time suggestions and select a movie to see detailed information.
+5. View real-time suggestions and select a movie to see detailed information.

 ## Technologies Used

+- **JavaScript**: For dynamic functionality and API integration.
+- **Bootstrap**: For responsive design.
 - **OMDb API**: For fetching movie data.
-- **Bootstrap**: For responsive design.

 ## Current Status